The new project creation window allows to create a project file to store the 3D model and its texturing information.

 Allows to specify a template that will define the default settings of the project.
 A template contains the follow parameters:

-Click on the "Select" button to specify a mesh file to load.
-See below for a list of supported mesh file formats.
+Click on the "Select" button to specify a 3D model file to load.
+List of supported file formats:

 Defines the default texture resolution of the project for each Texture Sets.
 The resolution can go up to 4K (4096x4096 pixels) when working inside the application and 8K (8192x8192 pixels) when exporting.
 The resolution can be changed at anytime later on via the Texture Set settings.

 8K export requires at least 2.5GB of VRam on the GPU to be available.

 |Normal Map Format|